NJIT-CS490-SP21/project1-oo89/README.md

-# project1-oo89
+# project1-oo89 Oscar Ojeda

 CS490

 Music ToGo
-Oscar Ojeda

 Heroku link: https://music-togo.herokuapp.com/

 SET UP

 1- Create folder where is going to be the project.

 2- Make all the files and directories that you will need as they are an folder to save "style.css", tamplates to save your html code and the other pyton files.

 3- pip install fask

 4- Install git->  git init

-5- I made the first commit before seting up my user.name and my email so before do git config --global user. name Oscar 6- The same thing for your email but now instead of user.name uses user.email 7- After the commit do git add .
+5- I made the first commit before seting up my user.name and my email so before do git config --global user. name Oscar

+6- The same thing for your email but now instead of user.name uses user.email

+7- After the commit do git add .

 8- Then I did git marge master because I already had a repo on Git-Hub, Also a git clone with my Git-Hub account, you also can use git log to see the logs.

-9- The Push the contente to the cloud uses git push, you can uses https link or also ssh connection where you have to save your privet key and uses your public key to add it to Git-Hub, in my case I uses https and each time I have to push something I have to enter user name and pass
+9- The Push the contente to the cloud uses git push, you can uses https link or also ssh connection where you have to save your privet key and uses your public key to add it to Git-Hub, in my case I uses https and each time I have to push something I have to enter user name and pass.

 10- The other part is to create your keroku. npm install -g heroku and upload the content to there.
-It is important to have the requirements.txt document in order to success in your heroku connection. (pip freeze > requirements.txt) 11- Install gunicorn
+It is important to have the requirements.txt document in order to success in your heroku connection. (pip freeze > requirements.txt).

+11- Install gunicorn

 12- To push to heroku (git push heroku main:main)

-13- In this part I need to save some env var, I installed pip install -U python-dotenv, and then update your requirements document
+13- In this part I need to save some env var, I installed pip install -U python-dotenv, and then update your requirements document.

-14- Install python -m pip install requests
+14- Install python -m pip install requests.

-15- Save the sensitive information as they are your Spotify secret and id and also the CLIENT ACCESS TOKEN from genius 16- Then it is important to create .gitignore file to prevent that the sensitive information from getting uploaded to Git-Hub 17- I had problem after doing all of this with the app on heroku, this happened because I didn't have the Procfile file, this needs to have (web: python app.py) app is the name of my main python file.
+15- Save the sensitive information as they are your Spotify secret and id and also the CLIENT ACCESS TOKEN from genius.

+16- Then it is important to create .gitignore file to prevent that the sensitive information from getting uploaded to Git-Hub.

+17- I had problem after doing all of this with the app on heroku, this happened because I didn't have the Procfile file, this needs to have (web: python app.py) app is the name of my main python file.